qzyu211/wang-zhan/_pages/splash_page.md

   caption: "Photo credit: [**Erika Krause**](https://pixabay.com/users/eknbg-10500861/)"
 excerpt: "Currently, there are now more users than ever with access to various ML algorithms due to the abundance of packages such as sci-kit learn.
 However, without an adequate understanding of how these tools work, they may not be able to fully utilize them to their full potential."
 intro:
   - excerpt: 'This blog is created to help others with understanding the rigorous mathematical derivations necessary to properly implement the numerous statistical tools out there today.
-Prequisite coursework (introductory level only for all): statistics, calculus, and linear algebra (All necessary skills can be learned/reviewed freely on [**Khan Academy**](https://www.khanacademy.org/math)).'
+Prequisite coursework (introductory level only for all): statistics, calculus, and linear algebra.
+All necessary skills can be learned/reviewed freely on [**Khan Academy**](https://www.khanacademy.org/math).'
 feature_row:
   - image_path: "/images/stat_logo2.jpg"
     image_caption: "The Central Limit Theorem."